July 9, 2020

 How to keep your patients safe

-Recent community efforts to minimize disease impact now focus on mitigation rather than containment, although contact tracing and public health efforts remain of paramount importance.
-Mitigation relies on reducing the caseload or slowing the infection rate on any given date so as not to overwhelm the healthcare system and has been referred to as “flattening the curve”.
+Recent community efforts to minimize disease impact now focus on mitigation rather than containment, although contact tracing and public health efforts remain of paramount importance if not overwhelmed by the sheer number of infections.
+Mitigation relies on reducing the caseload or slowing the infection rate on any given date so as not to overload the healthcare system and has been referred to as “flattening the curve”.

 Steps to reduce disease burden include appropriate phone pre-screening of clinic patients to ask about symptoms such as fever, new onset cough, or recent exposure to COVID-19 infection.
 These patients may be referred to appropriate local screening centers in lieu of your office.
-It is important to remain up to date regarding any state or local requirements concerning testing and referral of suspected cases and to have strict procedures in place in your office, even if COVID-19 is not yet present in your community.
+It is important to remain up to date regarding any state or local requirements concerning testing and referral of suspected cases and to have strict procedures in place in your office for the management of patients, but also the necessary steps to be taken by your office staff, such as mask requirements and physical distancing.

 Explanatory signage in your office should be readily visible before the patients check in, with means of isolation readily available and the staff trained to ask appropriate questions.

-Social distancing, school closures and cancelling events are now in effect for most states as a means of reducing and slowing transmission of the virus.
-Mandatory “stay at home” orders have been in place in the most heavily affected regions, although many states are beginning to ease up on the most severe restrictions.
+Physical distancing, school closures and cancelling events are now in effect for most states as a means of reducing and slowing transmission of the virus.
+Mandatory “stay at home” orders have been in place in the most heavily affected regions, although many states are beginning to ease up on the most severe restrictions and may account for an accelerated transmission rate in many parts of the country.
 Patients and staff who are acutely ill should stay at home unless they are severely ill, and their condition warrants medical evaluation.
 Even in regions where “stay at home” orders are not in place, patients on regular allergy injections, especially the elderly and those from higher risk groups may be advised to forestall their office visits, especially if their risk for exposure (such as the use of public transit, exposure to crowds, lack of safe distancing) is greater.

 In the office itself, coughing, sneezing, and medical procedures that increase the presence of aerosolized particles, especially in confined spaces, increase the risk for transmission.
 This includes intubation, extubation, bronchoscopy, nebulizer therapy, spirometry, sputum induction and rhinoscopy—all considered high-risk exposure.

 Providers who wear a gown, gloves, eye protection and a facemask (instead of a respirator) during an aerosol-generating procedure are considered to have a medium-risk exposure.
-Additional resources regarding correct use of PPE can be found here: https://www.cdc.gov/coronavirus/2019-ncov/hcp/guidance-risk-assesment-hcp.html
+Additional resources regarding correct use of PPE can be found here.

 How to manage patients with asthma and other allergic and immunological diseases

 There are no strong data at present regarding the management of asthma in association with COVD-19 co-infection.
 If an asthma or COPD exacerbation is likely, then typical treatment measures, such as use of corticosteroids, should be entertained.
-However, the routine use of corticosteroids in patients with COVID-19 without obstructive lung disease is NOT advised, since this may prolong viral replication.
+However, the routine use of corticosteroids in patients with mild to moderate COVID-19 without obstructive lung disease is not advised, since this may prolong viral replication.
+Early reports have suggested that dexamethasone may reduce mortality in those with more severe disease who are receiving oxygen or ventilation therapy.

 As always, patients with asthma should be well controlled and should not stop any of their medications.
 This also applies to the use of biologic therapies for asthma and associated diseases when used to maintain good asthma control.
 Many of these therapies are now available as self-injectable syringes and changing office-based injectables to home administration via self-administered syringe, will allow patients to stay at home and will further limit their exposure to potential viral transmission.

-Additional information for your patients on COVID-19 and asthma can be found here: https://www.aaaai.org/conditions-and-treatments/library/asthma-library/covid-asthma
+Additional information for your patients on COVID-19 and asthma can be found here.

 Patients with primary immunodeficiencies or who are taking immunosuppressant medication are likely at higher risk from infection, and consideration should also be given to rescheduling well patient visits and having them remain at home in self-isolation for the time being.